Mythological Cycle: Survey of prose tales

 The euhemerised deities arrived in five sets of migrations (see Lebor Gabála Érenn), but none of the individual migrations tales (tochomlada; sing. tochomlod) survived intact.
 (Note: Arbois de Jubainville & Best (1884, 1903) write about he "catalogue of Irish epic literature" in the LL of and other mss., which is a listing of the important tales (primscéla).
 There is a sub-list under the heading "'Tochomoloda' or Emigration", and "of the thirteen pieces contained in this ... seven are mythological: 1.
 Tochomold Partholon ..." (p.
 4); "Unfortunately, none of the seven pieces ... is now extant" (p.
 12), except for the Nemed fragment (see list below).
 The author dates the compiling of the original catalogue to 700 CE, with later additions to the list around 950 CE.)
 (Note: See O'Curry 1878 for a discussion of the catalogue (ancient lists of story titles), and his Appendix LXXXIX, pp 584–593 for a transcription of the actual catalogue from the Book of Leinster; cf. Tochlomod.

 Cf. however Hull 1935 and Dobbs 1937.)

 Remnants of the migration tales are the summarised accounts given in the Lebor Gabála Érenn (Book of Invasions).
 Apart from these are the tale of Tuan mac Cairill, Fintan mac Bóchra colloquy.
-Tuan and Fintan are ancient beings from the Antediluvian past, who have reincaranted into different creatures, and are referred to in the Lebor Gabála Érenn as well.
+Tuan and Fintan are ancient beings from the Antediluvian past, who have reincarnated into different creatures, and are referred to in the Lebor Gabála Érenn as well.

 Of the battle tales (catha; sing. cath), the full narratives of the First and Second Battle of Moytura (Battles of Mag Tuired) survive in relatively late (16th century) manuscripts.
 (Note: The first battle in a unique manuscript (TCD H 2.17); second battle in Harl.
 5280, and a RIA 24 P 9 somewhat later (c.
 1650).
 See Scéla's site.)

 Other important battle tales such as the Cath Tailten (Battle of Tailten) or Orgain Tuir Chonaind ("Massacre of Conan's Tower") are lost, though abstracted in the Lebor Gabála Érenn.